inamjr/PhewasDjango/PhewasDjango/README.md

 ## Contributor

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change Thanks!.

-Please make sure to update tests as appropriate.
+Please make sure to  tests as appropriate.

 ## Contact